FYSETC/FYSETC-Cheetah-v2/README.md

 Then follow the Firmware Upload section below the upload the firmware.

+I made the PR for Klipper of `Cheetah v2.0` config, you can check it [here](https://github.com/Klipper3d/klipper/pull/4934).

 ## 5.3  <span id="jump0">Firmware Upload</span>

 We provide several ways to upload the firmware .